micwin/ticino/events/src/site/markdown/index.md

 		}
 	}

+ticino does not care about method names, only about parameter types, which correspond with distinct event types.

+THe method, though, has to be accessible, that is public and non- abstract, non-virtual.
+And there only has to be exactly _one_ method with accepts each distinct event types.
+Otherwise ticino events does not know where to put the event to.

-As you see, ticino doesnt care about method names, only about event types.
-You can use a name that is approppriate for this class or the module this class is in.
-Moreover, you only have dependencies to the specific event and ticino.
+More about the method name: you can choose a method name that is approppriate for this class or the module this class is in.
+For instance, you could amplify the fact that here happens event handling by choosing method naming like _doEvent()_ or _process()_; if the method is part of a final class, you simply could use one of the methods already defined.
+In fact, there _is_ a way of delegating events to a _LinkedList_, a _TreeSet_ or even a _StringBuffer_ but I won't ya - go find it by yourself ;)

-A dispatcher only has to have a reference to the event scope and the ability to create an event instance:
+Back to the basics;  a dispatcher has to have a reference to the event scope and the ability to create an event instance:

 	private class Dispatcher {